splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

 The following list provides more information on the ``docker run`` command options:

 * ``--rm`` automatically removes the container when it exits.
-* ``-e`` sets simple (non-array) environment variables in the container you’re running, or overwrite variables that are defined in the Dockerfile of the image you’re running.
+* ``-e`` sets simple (non-array) environment variables in the container you're running, or overwrite variables that are defined in the Dockerfile of the image you're running.
 * ``-p`` publishes a container's port(s) to the host.

 Run the following command to execute an interactive bash shell on the container and see the status of the Collector: